summer-barrette/ENGI301/project_01/README.md

     directly after the previous temperature sequence.
 And the robot can re-draw the same smiley or frowny face by hitting the blue button directly after the previous drawing sequence.

+# AUTOBOOT ON POWER UP

+1. To make the run script automatically run on power up, enter the cron scheduler of the PocketBeagle by running the command sudo crontab -e on the command line and entering the correct username and password when prompted.
+2. In the crontab window, enter the line below to cause the PocketBeagle after reboot to sleep for 30 seconds, run the run script, and save all outputs to logs.
+Exit the crontab and save the edits.

+    @reboot sleep 30 && sh /var/lib/cloud9/ENGI301/project_01/run.sh >
+    /var/lib/cloud9/logs/cronlog 2>&1

+3. Ensure that the directory /var/lib/cloud9/logs exists.
+This is where outputs from the run script including error messages are recorded.
+If it does not exist, create a new directory by running the command mkdir logs on the command line.
+4. Turn the PocketBeagle off and back on, and the run script should run automatically.